How Does Log4Net Compare To Loupe

 What is Log4Net?

 Based on the log4j logging framework started in 1996 by the Apache Foundation, the Log4Net .NET port helps developers filter and output log statements from .NET projects to a variety of outputs (usually plain text files).
+Historically, it has been a popular choice for .NET Framework projects.

 Installation is easy, simply download the relevant DLLs, reference them in your project and add a few lines of code and you’re good to go.